codatio/codat-docs/docs/lending/functions/data-upload.md

 | Accounts     | [CSV template](https://static.codat.io/public/templates/lending/accounts-template.csv)     | `id`, `name`, `type`, `currentBalance`, `currency`, `accountIdentifierType`, `institutionId`, `institutionName`<br/><br/> An account identifier: `iban`, `bic`, or `number` | See the [Banking: Bank account](/lending-api#/schemas/BankingAccount) schema|
 | Transactions | [CSV template](https://static.codat.io/public/templates/lending/transactions-template.csv) | `id`, `accountId`, `currency`, `description`, `amount`, `postedDate`, `code`                                                                                            | See the [Banking: Transaction](/lending-api#/schemas/BankingTransaction) schema |

-You can check the progress of the upload by navigating to **Data history > Pull history** of the company.
+You can check the progress of the upload by navigating to **Data history > Read history** of the company.
 Once the upload is complete, download the [Enhanced cash flow](/lending/features/excel-download-overview#feature-components) report to view the resulting categorized bank statement in **Lending > Reports**.

 To add, amend or remove records, upload a CSV file that contains the updated dataset you want recorded in Codat, and it will replace the existing dataset.
 For example, if you perform a monthly statement upload, each new CSV file must contain the data for all previously uploaded months as well as the new month.